 SerendipiTea

-An inclusive memory game using TeaClay, stimulating touch and smell to create a connecting experience for both sighted and visually impaired individuals.
+A TeaClay memory game that uses touch and smell to foster connection and create an inclusive experience between sighted and visually impaired individuals.

 03/2022 to 06/2022